Fungicide programmes for barley

 Plan the programme to maximise use of the most effective multisite options – i.e. make full use of total maximum doses and application numbers (without exceeding them).

-Although the use of the chlorothalonil (CTL) is no longer permitted (since 20 May 2020), it is essential to use other multisites, as part of a highly effective anti-resistance and disease management strategy.
+Although the use of the chlorothalonil (CTL) is no longer permitted (since 20 May 2020), it is essential to use other multisites, as part of an anti-resistance and disease management strategy.

 As folpet has lower efficacy, higher doses are required.